aftdev/dev-env-manager/README.md

 dev setup
 ```

-Sets up the develop environment.
+Sets up the project environment(s).
 Useful for getting started quickly inside a
 freshly cloned project.

-This command will execute:
+By default, this command will execute:

 - `docker compose build` && `docker compose up -d` (if a `docker-compose.yml`
   exists inside the project)